jeremysb1/billingsystem/README.md

 ## About this Project

-I built a billing system to teach myself Rust.
+A billing application with Rust.

 ## How I built this

+## Technologies Used

+Rust